WrAP Rubrics for Scoring

 To help in analyzing students’ writing ability, we deliver several different types of scores:

-- A set of analytic scores result from the application of ERB’s six-trait, six-point rubric—producing six separate raw scores (one for each of the six traits).
+- A set of analytic scores result from the application of ERB’s six-trait, six-point rubric (non-stimulus prompts) or five-trait, five-point rubric (stimulus prompts) —producing separate raw scores (one for each trait).

 - Each of these raw scores is closely linked to the standards-based language of the rubric, so each can be thought of as a criterion-referenced score indicating student performance.

 - Scores are anchored in the performance-based language of the rubric, so they are particularly useful for designing instructional units.

 - Normative summaries on teacher/administrator reports provide a comparative view of your students’ performance in relation to those at suburban public schools, independent schools or international schools.